shural/T470/README.md

 # T470

+Not working
+* USB-C/DP Digital Sound does not work.
+Quick workaround - close and open the lid.
+* Headphone Jack noise.
+Layout-id set to 21, 22, 29, 30 works better but still noise after a few seconds.

 Working
 * Storage extension.
   * LITEON 11Plus works.
 Samsung 960Pro or Samsung 970 Pro/Evo.Evo Plus does not work.
 Patches at https://github.com/RehabMan/patch-nvme are not required.